Industry Director’s Directive #1 - United States Outer Continental Shelf Activity

 Planning and Examination Guidance:

 NRC has established an Issue Management Team to determine the compliance impact of these activities, and help identify, develop, resolve, and improve Service coordination of issues related to these activities.
-Questions regarding this directive should be directed to the following Technical Advisors:
+Questions concerning this Directive should be directed to the Jurisdiction to Tax International Practice Network:

 Issue Tracking: Project Code 0555

 Project established UIL Codes: